 To get out of this bind, organizations should define fundamental digital skills they wish to foster inside their organization, then create a management tool, such as a dashboard, that tracks the number of employees who have them.
 Companies should then build a long-term strategy to acquire, train, and retain employees with highly specialized skills to fill any gaps.
 The necessary abilities could be specialized tools or general skills, such as data analytics or field technology deployment.

 Companies aiming for a digital-first organization must be prepared to facilitate substantial resources for their digital teams, regardless of their location.
-We discovered that the only companies that successfully turned into digital-first organizations were the ones who made a significant investment in their digital teams.
+We discovered that the only companies that successfully turned into digital-first organizations were the ones that made a significant investment in their digital teams.
 A digital transformation is a considerable effort that necessitates the involvement of a large and capable team to drive it forward.

-Some executives may wonder if such efforts are necessary, given that digital teams will arrange data, conduct analysis, and extract insights that will help them solve problems or make better decisions.
+Some executives may wonder if such efforts are necessary, given that digital teams will arrange data, conduct analysis, and extract insights to help them solve problems or make better decisions.
 The non-technical workforce must know where the data comes from and how it is used.
 Instead of employing a computerized programme, field teams might use workarounds that limit the flow of information, such as turning off sensors on equipment or manually tracking rework, if they don’t have this information.

 Organizations must ensure that business users can quickly build applications using no-code low-code platforms in accordance with agile development principles at the management level.
 This is especially true if teams keep running into the same problems.
 Workshops, forum discussions, and corporate communications can help organizations raise knowledge of new no-code development tools.
 They could also engage non-technical employees to take classes off-site.
-It is helpful to reward successful completion of such programmes with better remuneration, formal acknowledgement, or other prizes to ease the strain.
+It is helpful to reward the successful completion of such programmes with better remuneration, formal acknowledgment, or other prizes to ease the strain.

-Digitization is the future and organizations that don’t adapt risk slipping behind their competitors today, as has happened in banking, retail, transportation, and other industries.
-The best way ahead is to invest in an “at scale” transformation strategy.
+Digitization is the future, and organizations that don’t adapt risk slipping behind their competitors today, as has happened in banking, retail, transportation, and other industries.
+The best way ahead is to invest in an “at-scale” transformation strategy.
 Businesses demonstrate their entire commitment to innovation by reorganizing their organizational structure, people management, and corporate culture.
 The changes we’ve described aren’t happening overnight, but the firms that take the initiative to address them early will likely emerge as digital leaders and will successfully create a digital-first organization over time.